Connect with us

 Thailand dominates as Alas Women suffer tough opening loss in SEA Games

-Alas Pilipinas Women flew into Bangkok with hope in their eyes — only to be met by a ruthless storm.
+Alas Pilipinas Women flew into Bangkok with hope in their eyes, only to be met by a ruthless storm.

-Canino and Alyssa Solomon tried to rally Alas Pilipinas, but it wasn’t enough.
-Pimpichaya Kokram and Thatdao Nuekjang helped seal the win, with a down-the-line hit and an ace, respectively, as Kokram added back-to-back points to cap a 5–0 finishing surge, securing the host’s sweep.
+Pimpichaya Kokram and Thatdao Nuekjang helped seal the win with a down-the-line hit and an ace, respectively.
+Kokram also added back-to-back points to cap a 5–0 finishing surge and secure the host’s sweep.

-“First match in the SEA Games was not the way that we expected but we [still] have a lot to deliver for the country, still,” said Alas Pilipinas head coach Jorge Souza de Brito.
+“First match in the SEA Games was not the way that we expected, but we [still] have a lot to deliver for the country, still,” said Alas Pilipinas head coach Jorge Souza de Brito.

 “Tomorrow’s gonna be different and of course, the next three matches that we have, we’re gonna deliver much more than today.
 We’re gonna study what happened (tonight) but the chemistry is hard.
 We’re gonna find this in the next two matches,” he added.